blossomingiris/MERN_TODO_app/README.md

  - Sass

  ### Demo is [here](https://frontend-kzea.onrender.com) </br>
-- depends of internet connection to upload list of todos from database can take more then few seconds
+- depends of internet connection to upload list of todos from database can take few seconds

 ### Running application:
 - make sure you have own credentials in backend/.env for MONGO_URI and PORT.